agroe6/private-link-cross-account-access-for-msk/README.md

 1.	mskClusterArn – This is the Amazon Resource Name (ARN) of the Amazon MSK cluster in Account A
 2.	region – This is the AWS Region where the code is running.
 3.	allowedPrincipal – This is an important parameter and refers to the identity principal in Account B that has access to the endpoint service in Account A, and can be IAM users, IAM roles or AWS Accounts.
 For more information, see endpoint service permissions.

+For this sample, let's say we have an IAM User setup in both Account A and Account B with Admin privileges (although when used in production or sensitive environments, AWS recommends implementing [least privilege permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) for entities accessing your account).
+You can generate access keys associated with these users, which you can use in your local environment to setup your AWS access profiles.
+See more about using profiles with the AWS CLI [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-format).

+To create IAM Users in the AWS Console read more [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).
+To create IAM Users programmatically read more [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_cliwpsapi).

-4.	lbListenerPort: This is the port the NLB listeners for each Amazon MSK broker will be listening on.
+5.	lbListenerPort: This is the port the NLB listeners for each Amazon MSK broker will be listening on.
 For TLS connections, it should be 9094, and for PLAINTEXT, it should be 9092.
-5.	targetPort: This is the port the target group associated with each NLB listener will be forwarding the request to the associated target, in this case, the IPv4 address of the Amazon MSK broker ENI.
+6.	targetPort: This is the port the target group associated with each NLB listener will be forwarding the request to the associated target, in this case, the IPv4 address of the Amazon MSK broker ENI.

 The Java code also creates a DynamoDB table and updates it with information on the created endpoint services, including the broker id, the DNS name of the service endpoint, the NLB name, and the DNS name of the Amazon MSK broker endpoint.